adepennart/find_mechano_candidate/readme.md

 ## fixes
-currently not completely documented code. include a more detailed methods on how you queried databases. (go to folder blast data) have final fasta file as output cite sensila paper for mosquitoes
+currently not completely documented code. include a more detailed methods on how you queried databases. (go to folder blast data to include photos) have final fasta file as output cite sensila paper for mosquitoes